Easy Mexican Tofu Tacos – Vegan Recipe

 This post may contain affiliate links.
 Read my full disclosure here.

-Meaty Tofu Tacos are easy to make using crispy baked tofu, flavorful Mexican seasonings, and lots of toppings.
+Vegan Tofu Tacos are easy to make using crispy baked tofu, flavorful Mexican seasonings, and lots of toppings.
 No marinating or pressing the tofu required!

 Ready to get dinner on the table fast?
-Then try these Tofu Tacos!
+Then try these plant based Tofu Tacos!
 Made with a chewy and flavorful baked tofu “meat”, this Mexican-inspired vegan taco filling pairs well with all of your favorite toppings, is a perfect fit for nachos, and is delicious inside of burritos.

 Just like my walnut and cauliflower taco meat and sofritas, the base of these tofu tacos is meaty, smoky, and delicious.
 Stuff the taco filling into tortillas, layer with avocado, vegan sour cream, and lettuce, then dig in!